 Middle-end Eye Trackers [$1,001-$10,000]

-In this range we are beginning to see more eye trackers available.
-In certain research areas these will be more than adequate and provide good value for those with a limited budget.
+The eye trackers within this price range are, for certain research questions, more than adequate and provide good value for those with a limited budget.

 - SMI RED M (SMI Acquired by Apple)